 This page explains concepts related to Kubernetes that are important for understanding how Rancher works.
-The descriptions below provide a simplified interview of Kubernetes components.
+The descriptions below provide a simplified overview of Kubernetes components.
 For more details, refer to the official documentation on Kubernetes components.

 Docker is the container packaging and runtime standard.
 Developers build container images from Dockerfiles and distribute container images from Docker registries.
 Docker Hub is the most popular public registry.
 Many organizations also set up private Docker registries.
 Docker is primarily used to manage containers on individual nodes.

-Note: Although Rancher 1.6 supported Docker Swarm clustering technology, it is no longer supported in Rancher 2.x due to the success of Kubernetes.
+Although Rancher 1.6 supported Docker Swarm clustering technology, it is no longer supported in Rancher 2.x due to the success of Kubernetes.

 Kubernetes is the container cluster management standard.
 YAML files specify containers and other resources that form an application.
 Kubernetes performs functions such as scheduling, scaling, service discovery, health check, secret management, and configuration management.

 What is a Kubernetes Cluster?